Pratik32077/CursorGame.github.io/README.md

 # CursorGame.github.io
 Cursor game in the game is the simily ball as been zic zac going and gamer touch the cursor and click and score will incrise.
+This is My first project.